nathfroech/ivelum_habraproxy/README.rst

 Proxy for https://habr.com that shows content from this site, but modifies pages so that after each 6-symbols word ™ sign is added.

+Things that were not implemented:

+* Form submitting most likely will return 4** or 5** responses in most cases.
+* Some static files may be missing.
+* Some ad banners and other services integrations may not work at all or be displayed incorrectly.

-* Free software: MIT license
+Free software: MIT license

 Getting started
 ---------------